Should a guy and girl kiss before their wedding?

 Instead of telling you what to believe, I want to share our story of how and why we waited till our wedding for our first kiss!

-But before I do that, let me try and answer a few questions you might be having;
+But before I do that, let me try and answer a few questions a lot of people have when they learn a couple saved their first kiss for marriage;

 – Did you guys have feelings for each other or did you have a special calling to wait?